majidali4447/Knowledge-_Representation_Project/README.md

 - Digital heritage documentation
 - Automated semantic reasoning

-The final ontology is fully compliant with **OWL 2 standards** and demonstrates the application of ontology engineering principles within the cultural heritage domain.
+The final ontology is fully compliant with **OWL 2 standards** and demonstrates ontology engineering principles within the **Cultural Heritage Domain**.